 Reunite in the Badlands

 Medora loves reunions!
 Bring your family or bring your class.
 We have something for everyone and all ages, from trail rides in the beautiful North Dakota Badlands, to 18 holes of golf nestled into the landscape at Bully Pulpit, to a history lesson at one of Medora’s many museums.
 End your night with the "Greatest Show in the West".
-We can block an area at the Pitchfork Steak Fondue for your group as well a section of seats so you can all sit together and enjoy the Medora Musical!
+We are able to block a section of seats to ensure everyone can be seated together and enjoy the musical.
 Group Sales can help you arrange reservations for rooms, cabins or campsites.
 We take care of tickets and lodging all with one phone call!
 We would love to take care of the work while you create treasured memories.

 Few gathering are as meaningful and memorable as Family Reunions!
 As families grow and the individual members follow their own paths, family reunions serve as mileposts.
 They're a chance to reconnect, share experiences and renew bonds.
 Here are some family reunion tips to make the most of your gatherings.

 Before you get started planning a family reunion, you must first determine if there is an interest.
 You’d hate to spend time and energy putting a family reunion together only to have nobody attend.
 Call a few of your closest relatives and get their input.
 If they express interest, ask them to help you plan the event.

 Involving people in the planning process makes it easier for you and gives others a stake in the event’s success.
 Make a list of the areas you will need help with.
 This might include party invitations, site arrangements, transportation, food, games, activities and cleanup.
 Organize committees and match the abilities and interests of your relatives with the functions of the committees.
 Have your committees keep records and compile them in a reunion binder that you can hand off to next year’s planner.